mark-watson/SwiftAI-book/manuscript/part3.md

-# Part 3: Introduction to TensorFlow for Swift

-The examples in this section are set up as Google Colab Swift Notebooks.
-With some effort, TensorFLow and dependencies for the examples can be installed on Linux and macOS.
-Here we cover:

-- Introduction to Deep Learning
+# Part 4: Knowledge Representation and Data Acquisition

+In this part we cover:

+- General discusion of Knowledge Representation
-- An introduction to TensorFlow and Keras
+- Introduction to the semantic web and linked data.
-- Examples using TensorFlow for Swift
+- A general discussion of Knowledge Representation
+- Create Knowledge Graphs from text input
+- Knowledge Graph Explorer application
+- Web application development